pwintermantel/snapsnap/README.md

 # Deployment

 As minimalistic deployment scenario you can run `build/publish`, take the docker-compose-production.yml and run it with `docker-compose up -f docker-compose-production.yml` on any `Docker` / `Docker Composer` enabled machine.
-Of course, by itself, it doesn't cover cover bootstrapping for a database or other components, but you will have the base a persistent data container.
+Of course, by itself, it doesn't cover cover bootstrapping for a database or other components, but you will have the base with a persistent data container.